amida-tech/orange-api/docs/src/doses.md

         Boolean representing whether the user took their medication (i.e., `true` if they took it, `false` if this dose event represents them *skipping* their medication)
+    + scheduled (integer, optional)

+        Integer representing the ID of a schedule event corresponding to the patient taking their medication.
+        These are the same IDs used to set notification settings at the `/patients/{patientid}/medications/{medicationid}/times/{timeid}` endpoints.
+If this is not set for a dose, the matcher will assume the medication was taken for an `unspecified` schedule event or was taken out of schedule (as would be the case normally with an `as_needed` medication).

     + notes (string, optional)